JetBrains logo

 A lot of our work happens in partnership with academic researchers.
 We learn from their experience and help them to improve the efficiency and robustness of their studies, pushing the boundaries of knowledge together.

-Overall, we’re here to keep growing and applying our expertise to be part of the transformative changes happening in the world.
+We’re here to be part of the transformative changes happening in the world.

 The HAX Team